-- What was your favourite part of the game? - How did it feel to try and speak a language other than your own? - How did it feel when you could not understand the other children and they could not understand you? - How many of you speak a language other than English or French? - Have the children name the language they speak and say "hello" in that language) - Ask the other children to repeat the greeting. - Have you ever been in a situation where you did not understand the language?
-What did you do to get by?
+- What was your favourite part of the game? - How did it feel to try and speak a language other than your own? - How did it feel when you could not understand the other children and they could not understand you? - How many of you speak a language other than English or French? - Have the children name the language they speak and say "hello" in that language if they want to. - Ask the other children to repeat the greeting. - Have you ever been in a situation where you did not understand the language?
+What did you do to get by? - How can we help others feel included in games and activities, even if we don't speak the same language?